Our Pumpkins

 Empty out into a large dish and crumble feta cheese, and maybe some parsley over the top before serving.

-Thank you to everyone who bought a South Farm pumpkin in 2022!!
+Thank you to everyone who bought a South Farm pumpkin!!
 We hope you enjoyed carving them for Halloween and/or making a delicious meal with them.
-We look forward to welcoming you back to South Farm in October 2023.
+We look forward to welcoming you back next season.
+Don’t forget to tag us in your creations!

 — Farmer Emma, South Farm Rodmell.